-How can I tell if the desires of my heart are from God?Naturally speaking, your heart, and mine, are terrible indicators of what is from God.
+How can I tell if the desires of my heart are from God?Naturally speaking, the human heart is a terrible indicator of what is from God.
 Jesus said, "For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false witness, slander" (Matthew 15:19).
 The Old Testament concurs.
 "The heart is deceitful above all things, and desperately sick; who can understand it?"
 (Jeremiah 17:9).

 As much as we want to trust our hearts, popular culture, and the pop psychology that tells us to look to our heart for direction, we must avoid believing our hearts can guide us.
 Our hearts, as the above Scriptures and others tell us, harbor the very seeds of sin.
 Our hearts are the embodiment of what Scripture labels "the flesh" in opposition to the Spirit.
 We are born with this "heart" and we all sin (Romans 3:23).